 Outreach Manager Caroline Waterfall said: 'We are proud to offer this experience to local, national and international schools.
 This reflects the international outlook and community we share at Regent’s and hopefully many will return to us to either study or go on to work in International Relations.'

-For further information on Regent’s University London’s Model United Nations work and future events visit the Regent’s MUN page.
+For further information on Regent’s University London’s Model United Nations work and future events visit the Regent's Youth Model UN page.

 A snapshot of student feedback